The challenge

 peggye.totozafy@europeanaifund.org

-Peggye joined the European AI & Society Fund in 2024.
+Peggye looks after Fund’s partnerships and leads our fundraising efforts.
 Hailing from impact philanthropy, she specialises in pioneering approaches to boost corporate and foundation giving strategies.
 Previously, she served as both a fundraiser and a donors community builder at Epic Foundation, a global tech & impact-focused foundation.

 Her academic background includes a Master’s degree in International Relations with a focus on Humanitarian work from Sciences Po Paris, as well as a Master’s degree in Law with a focus on Tax & Wealth Management.